oneapi-src/level-zero-spec/scripts/tools/EXT_Exp_MetricProgrammable.rst

 Metric Programmable
 ~~~~~~~~~~~~~~~~~~~

-Application can use ${t}MetricGroupGet to enumerate the list of metric groups and the metrics available for collection.
+Application can use ${t}MetricGroupGet to enumerate the list of metric groups and ${t}MetricGet for the metrics available for collection.
 However Applications may also want to collect custom metrics which are not listed as part of the enumeration.
 This is made possible by making a list of programmable metrics available to the application, so that it may choose different parameter values for preparing custom metrics.